 The Company has accrued certain costs related to the sites described above as it has been determined that the costs are probable and can be reasonably estimated.
 The Company continues to implement mitigation measures and to monitor environmental conditions at the Somerville, Massachusetts site.
 The Company also has potential exposure related to an additional parcel of land (the "Central Area") related to the Woburn, Massachusetts site discussed above.
 Currently, the consent decree for the Woburn site does not define or require any remediation work in the Central Area.
 The United States Environmental Protection Agency (the "EPA") has provided the Company and other signatories to the consent decree with comments on the design and implementation of groundwater and soil remedies at the Woburn site and investigation of environmental conditions in the Central Area.
 The Company, and other signatories, have implemented and proposed to do additional work at the Woburn site but many of the EPA's comments remain to be resolved.
 The Company has accrued costs to perform certain work responsive to EPA's comments.
-In addition, the Company has responded to requests from the EPA under the Clean Air Act for information regarding its handling of and operations with respect to the laundering of soiled towels.
+In addition, the Company has responded to requests for information, and recently received notices of violation, from the EPA under the Clean Air Act regarding its handling of and operations with respect to the laundering of soiled towels, and the Company is addressing these matters.